+For single nuclide measurements, site-specific parameters should be evaluated before choosing which target mineral to sample.
 Measuring the insoluble target mineral quartz offers the advantage of minimizing the potential for a grain size bias.
-However, for lithologies with low quartz content, the enrichment factor and thereby the weathering correction of quartz will be substantially higher thanas the depletion factor for the soluble minerals.
-For a rock with 5% quartz, 95% calcite, and a denudation to erosion ratio of $2\left(\frac{D}{E_R}=2\right)$, the enrichment factor of quartz in the regolith would also be 2, whereas the depletion factor of calcite would be 0.95.
+However, for lithologies with low quartz content, the enrichment factor and thereby the weathering correction of quartz will be substantially higher than the depletion factor for the soluble minerals.
+For a rock with 5% quartz, 95% calcite, and a denudation to erosion ratio of $2\left(\frac{D}{E_R}=2\right)$ , the enrichment factor of quartz in the regolith would also be 2, whereas the depletion factor of calcite would be 0.95.
 The enrichment of quartz would result in a larger weathering correction, and thus it is preferable to measure the CRN concentration in the soluble target mineral.
-This being said, the soluble target mineral may be experience 490 an undesired grain size bias, introducing a relationship between grain size and nuclide concentration.
+This being said, the soluble target mineral may experience an undesired grain size bias, introducing a relationship between grain size and nuclide concentration.
 Hence, for single nuclide measurements, the choice of target minerals should therefore be made based on site-specific assessments of bedrock composition, regolith thickness, and the expected range of weathering and denudation rates.

 Another consideration should be whether the soluble and insoluble minerals are physically separated during the evolution of the regolith.
-If, for instance, insoluble minerals are part of larger rock fragments of soluble minerals while sitting in the regolith,

-495 both mineral phases should have the same residence time.
-If minerals are not physically separated there is no physical mineral separation in the regolith, the denudation rates from soluble and insoluble minerals should be equal without weathering corrections.
-The same should apply if no mixing orf transport of the regolith occurs.
+If, for instance, insoluble minerals are part of larger rock fragments of soluble minerals while sitting in the regolith, both mineral phases should have the same residence time.
+If minerals are not physically separated in the regolith, the denudation rates from soluble and insoluble minerals should be equal without weathering corrections.
+The same should apply if no mixing or transport of the regolith occurs.

 For alluvial samples of soluble target minerals such as calcite, it is worth assessing whether secondary mineral precipitation occurs in the stream sediment.
-Perennial streams in limestone regions commonly form substantial amounts of secondary calcite

-500 within the sand fraction (Erlanger et al., 2021).
-The high solubility of [Cl] would result in low concentrations of [Cl] in the secondary minerals, however, experiments from cave waters suggest that the 36Cl signature of speleothems would be dominated by meteoric 36Cl (Johnston, 2010).
+Perennial streams in limestone regions commonly form substantial amounts of secondary calcite within the sand fraction (Erlanger et al., 2021).
+The high solubility of [CI] would result in low concentrations of [CI] in the secondary minerals, however, experiments from cave waters suggest that the Cl signature of speleothems would be dominated by meteoric Cl (Johnston, 2010).
 Therefore, secondary target mineral precipitates would need to be identified and, if relevant, removed from the sample before measurement.